bitfinity-network/tech-docs-bitfinity-evm/docs/interact/metamask.md

 ## Introduction

-[MetaMask] is a convenient UI for interacting with Ethereum-compatible blockchains (such as EVMC).
+[MetaMask] is a convenient UI for interacting with Ethereum-compatible blockchains (such as Bitfinity).
 For the purpose of this guide, we will assume you are already familiar with MetaMask and have it installed.
 If you need help getting started with MetaMask itself, [check out their documentation](https://metamask.io/faqs.html).

-In this tutorial we will walk through connecting MetaMask to the EVMC Testnet, deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.
+In this tutorial we will walk through connecting MetaMask to the Bitfinity Testnet, deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.

 :::note
 Screenshots in this tutorial are taken from the MetaMask browser extension version 9.5.5.